-Real breakthroughs in performance happen when you actively understand consumer behaviour and can orchestrate your company's role within the future ecosystem of partners, suppliers and customers, integrating this with the manufacturing plant of the future.
+Real breakthroughs in performance happen when you actively understand consumer behaviour and can orchestrate your company's role within the future ecosystem of partners, suppliers and customers.

 Don't buy the hype.
 Buy the reality.
 Industry 4.0 will be a huge boon to companies that fully understand what it means for how they do business.
+Change of this nature will transcend your company's boundaries - and probably the national boundaries of the countries where you do business.